temic785/rsschool-cv1/cv.md

 # Experience

 I had experience in writing bot telegrams, my team and I took second place in the competition of Belarusian Republican Youth Union
+# Education
+- College of Business and Law

+- Belarusian State University of Informatics and Radioelectronics.
+# English

+__А2__